Skip to main content

 Redeem Shares

-When you want to exit, place a redemption order specifying how many shares (or how much USDC value) you wish to redeem.
-At the next NAV window, your shares are burned and USDC proceeds are credited to your uninvested balance.The system liquidates a proportional slice of each underlying position to generate proceeds — preserving the basket’s composition for remaining holders.
+When you want to exit, place a redemption order specifying how many shares (or how much pUSD value) you wish to redeem.
+At the next NAV window, your shares are burned and pUSD proceeds are credited to your uninvested balance.The system liquidates a proportional slice of each underlying position to generate proceeds — preserving the basket’s composition for remaining holders.

 7